Now shipping OpenMUX 0.21.0

 Instead of opaque integrations

-OpenMUX gives you hooks, events, and JSON-RPC
+OpenMUX gives you hooks, events, plugins, and JSON-RPC

-Instead of web shell compromises
+Instead of browser-shell compromises

-OpenMUX gives you native macOS behavior
+OpenMUX gives you native panes, tabs, and macOS behavior

 OpenMUX